Understanding entity identification and lookup

 .bmc.com) is automatically included.

 Often, you need to import information about the same entity from two different data sources.
-For example, a monitoring system might have performance data about a set of computers, while an asset management database might have administrative information about these same computers.
+For example, a monitoring system might have performance data about a set of computers, while an asset management database may have administrative information about the same computers.

-You can configure two or more different connector instances to load the same set of entities.
+You can configure two or more different ETLs to load the same set of entities.
 You should configure them to share lookup.
-When a set of connector instances are configured to share lookup tables, BMC TrueSight Capacity Optimization will consider all the systems loaded by any of them when deciding whether a system is new or an already existing one.
+When a set of connector instances are configured to share lookup tables, BMC Helix Capacity Optimization will consider all the systems loaded by any of them when deciding whether a system is new or an already existing one.

 In order to share lookup between two different connectors, the two connectors need to use compatible conventions for attributes to use for identifying entities.
 BCO provides connector developers with several mechanisms to specify attributes to identify entities loaded earlier, and also to match entities loaded by other connectors.
 If the connectors are not completely compatible, then sometimes duplicate entities can be loaded in BCO.
 If this happens, then manual reconciliation may be needed in order to discard one of them.

-But sometimes the different data sources for the different connectors do not have the same unique naming convention to identify the entities.
-For example, an asset database might use an asset ID to identify servers, while a performance monitoring system might know them by their FQDN instead.
+Sometimes, the different data sources for the different connectors do not have the same unique naming convention to identify the entities.
+For example, an asset database may use an asset ID to identify systems, while a performance-monitoring system may identify the systems by their FQDN

-If different data sources might have different sets of identifying information, then it makes sense to allow for this possibility by defining several different methods of identifying entities.
+If different data sources have different sets of identity information for an entity, it makes sense to allow for this possibility by defining several different methods of identifying entities.
 Each method is called a "lookup entry", which is a set of named fields.

-In Simple lookup, as described above, the connector specifies only a single lookup field named
+In a Simple lookup, as described above, the connector specifies only a single lookup field named

 DS_SYSNM.
-But for Multiple lookup, the connector can specify any number of lookup fields with their own names.
+But for multilple lookups, the ETL can specify any number of lookup fields with respective names.
 A set of lookup fields forms one lookup entry.
-An entry matches an entity only if all of the named fields in it match the corresponding values loaded into BMC TrueSight Capacity Optimization earlier.
-This scheme is backward compatible with existing connectors that use Simple lookup.
-For "Simple Lookup", the connector specifies
+An entry match is confirmed only if all of the named fields in it match the corresponding values loaded into BMC Helix Capacity Optimization, earlier.
+This scheme is backward compatible with existing ETLs that use Simple lookup.
+For "Simple Lookup", the ETL specifies

 DS_SYSNM as the property name, and the loader translates this to a lookup entry with a single field named

-There are two kinds of lookup entries that can be defined by the connector:
+There are two kinds of lookup entries that can be defined by the ETL:

 DS_SYSNM.
-There can be one or more strong lookup entries defined by a connector.
+There can be one or more strong lookup entries defined by an ETL.
 If there are more than one, then they are defined in a sequence.
 The first entry in the sequence is tried first.